Treatments and drugsBy Mayo Clinic Staff

-After the first two to three weeks of treatment, your doctor may gradually decrease your dosage depending on your symptoms and the results of sed rate and C-reactive protein tests.
+After the first two to four weeks of treatment, your doctor may begin to gradually decrease your dosage depending on your symptoms and the results of blood tests.
 The goal is to keep you on as low a dose as possible without triggering a relapse in your symptoms.

 Monitoring side effects

 Long-term use of corticosteroids can result in a number of serious side effects.
 Your doctor will monitor you closely for problems.
 He or she may adjust your dosage and prescribe treatments to manage these reactions to corticosteroid treatment.
 Possible side effects include:

 - Weight gain

 - Osteoporosis — the loss of bone density and weakening of bones

 - Cataracts — a clouding of the lenses of your eyes